 Earthquakes are another disaster that is often excluded.
 If your business is located in an earthquake-prone area such as California, you will need a separate insurance policy or earthquake endorsement to adequately protect your building.

 If your business were to be damaged in a terrorist attack, your business property insurance would not cover the damage.
 Under the Terrorism Risk Insurance Act of 2002, businesses must purchase additional terrorism coverage to protect against losses due to terrorist attacks.

 Willful negligence or damage to your building caused by you or an employee would also be excluded.
-Last but not least, normal wear and tear to your commercial properties is not covered by business insurance.
+Last but not least, normal wear and tear to your commercial properties is also not covered.

 Here's a rundown of the different types of property insurance:

 This is what most people think of when they see the phrase "property insurance."
-Direct damage property insurance covers the physical loss of property or physical damage to property.
-Commercial property insurance policies usually cover the replacement or rebuilding of property.
+Direct damage covers the physical loss of property or physical damage to property.
+A commercial property insurance policy usually cover the replacement or rebuilding of property.
 You can also include coverage for cleanup and debris removal after a covered natural disaster.
-Direct damage coverage is flexible, and you can add on, remove, or adjust coverages as you need through endorsements.
+Direct damage coverage is flexible and you can add on, remove, or adjust coverages as you need through endorsements.